 When you’re sending an email campaign, prioritize your existing members over potential members.
 It sounds counterintuitive, but people tend to reject an outright hard sale.
 Show them what they could have as a member, and allow them to make the decision to join for themselves.
 Flooding the inbox of new leads with membership pitches might overwhelm them, and cause them to unsubscribe.

 Difference Between a Good and Bad Email Newsletter

 Email newsletters can be flawless breadwinners or they can fail spectacularly.
 The difference between the perfect email newsletter and a complete dud are surprisingly minor ones.

-The first, as we’ve discussed before, is frequency.
 The best newsletters strike a perfect balance between staying relevant to your audience and overloading them with emails.
 The best email newsletters send 1 to 2 emails per week to their subscribers.

 Next, you need to nail the timing of your emails.
 There are three windows of opportunity per day to send an email.
 These are between 8:00 AM to 10:00 AM, 1:00 PM to 4:00 PM, and finally 6:00 PM.

 Data from Campaign Monitor finds that most people check their email inbox during these times.
 Take advantage of this and schedule your emails to send at these times.
 It helps to test a few days and times out over a few weeks to gather data about your specific audience.
 Even within the same industry, your specific niche may have totally different email habits than another niche – intel on CTRs and other metrics will help you optimize your emailing.

 1. Include Information About Your Events